 ACKNOWLEDGE A child just finished building a block tower.
 ENCOURAGE A child is working on a difficult four-piece puzzle.
-A shill has just finished a duraning in the automa GIVE SPECIFIC FEEDBACK A child has just finished a drawing in the art area.
+GIVE SPECIFIC FEEDBACK A child has just finished a drawing in the art area.
 MODEL Two children are disagreeing about the use of a tricycle.
 DEMONSTRATE A child is working on a matching game in the table toys area.
 CREATE OR ADD CHALLENGE A child is stringing beads at the table toy area.
-CIVE A CHE HINT OR A child is working an a project with small blocks GIVE A CUE, HINT, OR OTHER ASSISTANCE A child is working on a project with small blocks.
-PROVIDE INFORMATION A child is exploring leaves on the science table.
+CHALLENGE GIVE A CUE, HINT, OR OTHER ASSISTANCE A child is working on a project with small blocks.
+OTHER ASSISTANCE PROVIDE INFORMATION A child is exploring leaves on the science table.
 GIVE DIRECTIONS A child is looking at a new book in the library area.